 But decided anyway that I’d bake my cookies for them, including someone I secretly fancied for over the past months!
 You see how important this was?

-I dragged myself to the kitchen, start mixing all the ingredients for my vegan cinnamon raisin cookies and noticed something felt a bit odd in the mixing bowl..
+I dragged myself to the kitchen, start mixing all the ingredients, and noticed that something felt a bit odd in the mixing bowl..

 But I was so tired so kept making the dough and put them in the oven.